- September 26, 2017

 - Remember to keep a backup of all the data – the last and most important part of WordPress security

 The WordPress community on a regular basis keeps track of potential vulnerabilities and follows a well-defined process for fixing bugs and security issues.
-Even then, it is pertinent that reasonable steps are taken as a WordPress site owner to ensure the security and one of this is constant vigilance.
+Even then, it is pertinent that reasonable steps are taken as a WordPress site owner to ensure security and one of these is constant vigilance.